tusdotnet/tusdotnet/README.md

 You can implement your own store by implementing the following interfaces:
 * `ITusStore` - Support for the core protocol
 * `ITusCreationStore` - Support for the Creation extension

+Optionally the store can also implement the following interfaces:
+* `ITusReadableStore` - Support for reading files from the store (e.g. for downloads or processing).

 ## Roadmap
 * Next release: